OscarAspelin95/dx_rs/README.md

 # Current State
 The Dioxus frontend currently is lagging behind, partially because of awaiting the official Dioxus 0.7.0 release and partially because a lot of focus has been directed towards the API, MinIO and NATS.

+*Update* - It seems like there are still wasm-bindgen issues, even with the release of Dioxus 0.7.0.

 # Features
 - ✅ Todo list Dioxus component (only for testing purposes).
 - 🚧 Fastq parser